Entering the European market for table grapes

 Verfrut (Chile/Peru)

 Verfrut is a Chilean fruit company.
 As producers in neighbouring Peru quickly ramped up grape cultivation, Verfrut decided to integrate an orchard in Peru.
-Cultivation in two countries extended their supply season by several months.
-The long availability and reliable supply of grapes makes the company attractive for supply programmes of large European retailers, such as Tesco.
+Cultivating grapes in two countries extended their supply season by several months.
+The long availability and reliable supply of grapes make the company attractive for supply programmes of large European retailers, such as Tesco.

 Today, the Verfrut Group consists of five companies, including a distribution company in the Netherlands and a logistical service company.
-With more than 4,300 hectares of orchards in Chile and over 2,700 hectares in Peru, the company is the largest individual fruit grower in Chile and the largest grape grower in Peru.
+With more than 4,700 hectares of orchards in Chile and over 2,800 hectares in Peru, the company is the largest individual fruit grower in Chile and the largest grape grower in Peru.
+The company has various certifications to support its environmental and social claims, including BRC, GLOBALG.A.P., SMETA, Tesco Nature and Rainforest Alliance.

 Companies like Verfrut do not rely exclusively on a few export markets, which makes them more resilient to market fluctuations.
-According to Verfrut’s website, only 18% of their grapes are destined for Europe, while most of their production goes to the United States, Russia, China and several other markets.
+As a diversified supplier, Verfrut exports 20% of its fruit to Europe.
+Most of their production goes to North America (33%) and Asia (33%), and they also supply to Latin America (12%) and the Middle East / Africa (2%).

 Tips:

 - Diversify your export markets.
 Europe is a big market for table grapes, but much more saturated than growing markets, like China.
-Europe should be one of your target markets, but it is better to spread your chances and risks over several export markets.
+That country should be one of your target markets, but you should spread your chances and risks over several export markets.

 - Find out who your main competitors are in Peru, whose export volumes are growing fast.
 You can find current market shares at AgroDataPeru (in Spanish).